agardnerittemp/mclass/README.md

 ### Create DT oAuth Client

+> The following link will provide some oAuth permissions.
+To these, please **also** include the following
+> - `document:documents:write`
+  - `document:documents:read`

 Follow [the documentation](https://www.dynatrace.com/support/help/platform-modules/business-analytics/ba-api-ingest) to set up an OAuth client + policy + bind to your service user account email.

-This is required so the platform can send business events (aka bizevents) to Dynatrace.
+This is required so that the codespace can create documents (notebooks + dashboards) in Dynatrace and the platform can send business events (aka bizevents) and to Dynatrace.

 You should now have 4 pieces of information: